 Autism Spectrum Disorders (ASD)

-ASD is a low incidence special education category that is defined as a range of pervasive developmental disorders, with onset in childhood, that adversely affect a pupil's functioning and result in the need for special education instruction and related services.
-ASD is a disability category characterized by an uneven developmental profile and a pattern of qualitative impairments in several areas of development, including social interaction, communication, or the presence of restricted, repetitive, and stereotyped patterns of behavior.
+Autism Spectrum Disorder (ASD) is a low incidence disability area that is represented by approximately 12% of all students in Minnesota receiving special education services.
+ASD is a range of pervasive developmental disorders, with onset in childhood, that adversely affect a pupil's functioning and result in the need for special education instruction and related services.
+ASD is a disability category characterized by qualitative impairments in several areas of development, including social interaction, communication, and restricted, repetitive, and stereotyped patterns of behavior.

 New-Autism Spectrum Disorders (ASD) Teacher License MN Rule 8710.5850